cyberark/conjur/design/providers/kubernetes_secrets_storage_csi/conjur_csi_provider_solution_design.md

 2. **Create the Helm Charts**: Develop the necessary Kubernetes resource definitions (Deployment, Service, etc.) and values files to manage the deployment of the Conjur provider.
 This Helm chart will allow users to easily deploy and configure the Conjur provider in their Kubernetes clusters.

 3. **Integration with CyberArk Conjur**: The logic for the provider to authenticate with the Conjur API and fetch secrets needs to be developed.
-This will involve using the `authn-jwt` authenticator for authentication with the workload service account token and making API calls to fetch secrets.
+This will involve using the `authn-jwt` authenticator for authentication with the workload service account token and making API calls to fetch secrets. `conjur-api-go` supports the `authn-jwt` authenticator but we need to update it to allow passing in the service account token as an argument, as opposed to environment variable.

 4. **Secret File Writing**: The logic for writing the fetched secrets to files at the path specified by the Secrets Store CSI Driver needs to be implemented.